digics/ARR/README.md

 ## How to use

-Include file 'arr.lib' in your gawk project.
+Include file 'arr.lib' in your awk project.

 Library isn't requiring initialization so the place of including library is not critical